Angelina And Brad Allegedly Faked Brangelina Split In ‘Ultimate PR Stunt,’ Claims Insider

 “They figured orchestrating a big, dramatic split…would feed the public’s appetite for them.”

-According to the insider, Jolie’s and Pitt’s “ultimate PR stunt” succeeded just as they had allegedly planned.
+According to the insider, Jolie and Pitt’s “ultimate PR stunt” succeeded just as they had allegedly planned.

 Angelina Jolie And Brad Pitt: On Track For Reunited Romance?

-The timeline of Angelina’s and Brad’s romance has been filled with drama, but the allegations that Jolie’s and Pitt’s split was actually a PR stunt may be the most dramatic of all.
+The timeline of Angelina and Brad’s romance has been filled with drama, but the allegations that Jolie and Pitt’s split was actually a PR stunt may be the most dramatic of all.
 Angelina and Brad first became a couple after they reportedly found love on the set of their first film together, Mr. & Mrs. Smith.
-That romance led to rumors that Pitt had cheated on his then-wife Jennifer Aniston by having an affair with Angelina while he was still married to Jennifer.
+That romance led to rumors that Pitt had cheated on his then wife Jennifer Aniston by having an affair with Angelina while he was still married to Jennifer.

-Now, after a year filled with dramatic reports about Jolie’s and Pitt’s breakup, the insider claims that the couple is headed for a romantic reunion.
+Now, after a year filled with dramatic reports about Jolie and Pitt’s breakup, the insider claims that the couple is headed for a romantic reunion.
 However, not all of the latest reports support this statement, with some denying the speculation that the drawn-out divorce implies that Brangelina will reunite.

 Brangelina Public Reunion On Hold?

 However, as far as the picture presented to the public, Angelina and Brad have refrained from any public reunions.
-The Mirror noted that even though all of Jolie’s and Pitt’s kids showed up to support their mother, Brad stayed away from Angelina’s movie debut at a recent festival.
+The Mirror noted that even though all of Jolie and Pitt’s kids showed up to support their mother, Brad stayed away from Angelina’s movie debut at a recent festival.

 “While the rest of [Angelina’s] brood came to support her, Brad steered clear of the premiere at the Toronto International Film Festival.”